Frequently Asked Questions

 Q: Will there be a hotel on the site?

-There is no intention to develop the precinct into a hotel.
+No. There is no intention to develop a hotel in the RFW redevelopment.

 Q: What will be the impact upon traffic and parking within the town centre?